 Card choices and substitutes

 Odd Warrior now contains both a Mech package and a Dragon package that work surprisingly well together.
-Here are some of the key cards in the deck:
+Here are some of the key cards that often feature in the archetype:

 - Omega Assembly: You always want to save this for the ten Mana bonus as it’ll give you a huge amount of extra value in the late game.